Conrad Black Goes to Uruguay

-I mean, we are talking about a man whose expenses for his high-maintenance wife in one year once included $2, 463 on handbags, $2,785 in opera tickets, and $140 on her Ladyship’s ‘jogging attire’.
-So what is the source of Black’s approval?
+These are interesting observations from a convicted felon who once sold his Kensington townhouse for $26 million, whose expenses for his high-maintenance wife in one year once included $2, 463 on handbags, $2,785 in opera tickets, and $140 on her Ladyship’s ‘jogging attire’.
+What explains Black’s approval?
 Is it the fact that Mujica is a man of principle, something that Black believes himself to be and has continued to insist upon on since his release from prison last year?

 Black argued that such methods should be extended not only in Syria, but also to Iran.
-So much for ‘blood-stained terrorists’ then.
+So much for “blood-stained terrorists” then.